workitmakeit/email-validator/README.md

 (assuming you've set up Mailgun and your form submission service)

-1. Clone this repo and install dependencies using `npm install` or `yarn install` (or you can just copy and paste index.ts into your worker, I guess 🙄).
+1. Clone this repo and install dependencies using `npm install` or `yarn install`.

 2. Create a worker.
 You can use `wrangler generate` or create a new worker on the Cloudflare Dashboard.